verrazzano/docs/content/en/docs/setup/backup/prerequisites.md

 Before proceeding to the next section the following information is required as input for both the operators:

 - Create an Oracle Cloud Object Storage bucket in any compartment of your Oracle Cloud tenancy.
 Make a note of the bucket name and tenancy name for reference.
 Refer to this [page](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole) for more information about creating a bucket with Object Storage.

-- Object store prefix name.
-This will be a child folder under the bucket automatically created by the backup component.
+- Object store prefix name - this will be a child folder under the bucket automatically created by the backup component.

 - Object store region information.